Codes Dictionary

 gwdec (=) consolidated government debt

-gwfie (=) financial assets except currency and deposits
+gwfie (=) financial assets except for currency and deposits

 gwfin (+) financial assets